prajogt/predicting_political_support_us/README.md

 # Predicting Political Support in the United States

 ## Overview
-Using a Generalized Linear Model (Logistic Regression), predict political support in the US using various parameters.
+This paper makes use of a Generalized Linear Model (Logistic Regression) to predict political support in the US using various parameters.
+The paper considers the two main political parties, the Democratic Party and the Republican Party, and their respective leaders, Joe Biden and Donald Trump.
+Using the 2022 CES survey data found at [Harvard 2022 CES](https://doi.org/10.7910/DVN/PR4L8P), the respondent data on:
+- 2020 Election Vote,
+- Age Group,
+- Gender,
+- Education Completed,
+- Race,
+- Religion,
+- Gun Ownership,
+- Student Loan Status

+was used in the development of data figures and three models that aim to convey the correlations found in this data.
+With this, the paper aimed to highlight any noteworthy correlations that may be used to predict which party/presidential candidate a voter would support given the listed personal beliefs and stances above.

 ## File Structure
 - `inputs` contains the CES 2022 data, including their 2022 Guide .pdf.
 This is the raw dataset downloaded directly from the CES 2022 source.